Surveys indicate that about 80% of companies maintain some form of Gifts, Travel, and Entertainment (GT&E) policy.

 An audit revealed that over three years, one department accepted hospitality 718 times, or an average of 5 times per week.
 However, over the same period, another comparably sized department only reported accepting hospitality 20 times.
 The inescapable conclusion was that that the latter department had significantly and consistently underreported hospitality.
 Why had the underreporting gone on for so long?

-The Benefits of Applying Advanced Analytics for GT&E
+The Benefits of Applying Advanced Analytics for Gifts and Entertainment Policies

 The solution to these process flaws and gross oversights is to use advanced analytics for broad GT&E insight and effective management.
 Doing so makes it possible to aggregate data from disparate sources so companies can genuinely understand its full range of GT&E, both outbound and inbound.
 Companies can also use this data to enable new controls and processes.